JuliaGPU/GPUArrays.jl/README.md

 end

 ```
-Currently, the compilation of the Julia function `f` is done for CUDA by CUDAnative.jl
+Currently, the compilation of the Julia function `f` is done for CUDA by [CUDAnative.jl](https://github.com/JuliaGPU/CUDAnative.jl/)
-and for OpenCL and OpenGL a simple transpiler will be used.
+and for OpenCL and OpenGL [Transpiler.jl](https://github.com/SimonDanisch/Transpiler.jl) will be used.
 In the further future it's planned to replace the transpiler by the same approach
-CUDAnative.jl is doing.
+CUDAnative.jl is using (via LLVM + SPIR-V).

-Furthermore, OpenGL interop with CUDA and OpenCL are going to be fully supported.
+CLFFT, CUFFT, CLBLAS and CUBLAS will soon be supported.
-Also, it would be nice to hook up all the libraries like CLFFT, CUFFT, CLBLAS and CUBLAS.
+A prototype of the support can be found here: https://github.com/JuliaGPU/GPUArrays.jl/blob/sd/glsl/src/blas.jl